Sardingfish/Wavenet/README.md

 ```
 $ source scripts/downloadArmadillo.sh
 ```
-This scripts installs the Armadillo package to `./external/` and updates the appropriate path in the Makefile.
+This scripts installs the Armadillo package to `./external/` and updates the appropriate path (`ARMAPATH`) in the Makefile.
 See also the caveat below.

 Alternatively, available on Linux using APT as
 ```